/ #events

 City services

-• OC Transpo operates on a special Canada Day schedule on July 1, with free service all day and increased frequency in the evening.
-STO will also run a Sunday schedule and free service system-wide.
+• OC Transpo operates on an enhanced Sunday schedule on July 1, with free service all day and increased service on busy routes.
+STO will also run free service system-wide on a Sunday schedule.

 • Para-Transpo will be offering extended service.